 I was intrigued to hear how they got on.

-At following week’s session, Jessica fed back that at a workshop for the whole year, suddenly the microphone had been handed to her.
+At the next session, Jessica fed back that at a workshop for the whole year, suddenly the microphone had been handed to her.
 She’d previously have refused to speak, but remembering what she’d learnt in our session she’d taken a brave breath, and talked in front of the whole year about what her team had done during the activity.
 She was so proud of herself!

 I was delighted that Jessica had stepped up in this way, and proven to herself that she could do it.
 And it transpired that these new skills had served her well in class, enabling her to progress academically too; at the end of the programme one of her teachers reflected on the change she had noticed: